Controversial Reddit communities: History

 When Reddit was founded in 2005, there was only one shared space for all links, and subreddits did not exist.
-Subreddits were created later, but initially they could only be created by Reddit administrators.
-In 2008, subreddit creation was opened to all users.
+When subreddits were created, they could be created only by Reddit administrators.
+In 2008, subreddit creation opened to all users.

-Reddit rose to infamy in October 2011, when CNN reported that Reddit was harboring the r/Jailbait community, a subreddit devoted to sharing suggestive or revealing photos of underage girls.
+In October 2011, CNN reported that Reddit was harboring the r/Jailbait community, a subreddit devoted to sharing suggestive or revealing photos of underage girls.
 In a 2011 incident, an r/Jailbait user posted a provocative image of an underage girl.
-A wave of Reddit users ("Redditors") sent private messages to the poster requesting more photos of the girl.
+A wave of Redditors sent private messages to the poster requesting more photos of the girl.
 Various news sources criticized r/Jailbait, and Reddit administrators closed the forum.

-In 2012, the subreddit r/Creepshots received major backlash for sharing suggestive or revealing photos of women taken without their awareness or consent.
+In 2012, the subreddit r/Creepshots was pilloried for sharing suggestive or revealing photos of women taken without their awareness or consent.
 Adrian Chen wrote a Gawker exposé of one of the subreddit's moderators and identified the person behind the account, starting discussion in the media about the ethics of anonymity and outing on the Internet.

 In 2020, administrators banned the subreddit r/The_Donald for harassment, having previously instructed moderators to take down content in violation of site policies as well as imposing a quarantine to reduce the subreddit's visibility.